 The spinal cord is the passageway that allows for communication between the brain and body.
 After a spinal cord injury, that connection is disrupted, and areas below the level of injury may no longer be able to effectively send or receive communication from the brain.
 Therefore, it’s essential to understand what your level of injury is to determine which functions may or may not be affected.

-When determining your level of injury, a physician will test your sensory and motor functions with the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI), also called the ASIA exam.
+When determining your level of injury, a physician will test your sensory and motor functions using the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI), also called the ASIA exam.

-For example, a cervical spinal cord injury is not only going to affect functions innervated at the cervical region, but also functions associated with the thoracic, lumbar, and sacral levels because brain signals cannot pass through the injury site.
+For example, a cervical spinal cord injury is not only going to affect functions innervated at the cervical region, but also functions associated with the thoracic, lumbar, and sacral levels.

 In the next section, we’ll go over what functions are affected at each level of injury.